 Qualification for Membership and Application Procedure

-Membership in the IAU is open to countries (National Membership) and individuals (Individual Membership).
+Membership in the IAU is open to countries (National Membership) and individuals (Individual or Junior Membership).
 The procedures for submission and approval of applications in the two categories are described in the IAU Working Rules (§ II and III ).
-A brief summary of the procedure for seeking nomination for IAU Individual Membership is given below.
+A brief summary of the procedure for seeking nomination for IAU Individual or Junior Membership is given below.

-Please note that a new category of individual membership, the Junior Member, will proposed for approval at the IAU XXX General Assembly (August 2018).
-If the amendments to the Statues and Bye-laws are approved (see here the proposed text), researchers that have just completed their PhD in a branch of astronomy/astrophysics can be proposed as IAU Junior Member.
+Please note that a new category of membership, the Junior Member has been approved at the IAU XXX General Assembly (August 2018).
+Now researchers who have just completed their PhD in a branch of astronomy/astrophysics can be proposed as IAU Junior Member.
 The admission of new Junior Members will be evaluated annually by the Membership Committee and approved by the Executive Committee.
-The Junior Membership is temporary and cannot be extended for more than six years.
-Assuming that the new Category is approved by the XXX General Assembly, the National Committees for Astronomy will be invited to present, together with the list of candidate Individual Members, a list of candidate Junior Members.
-For the transition year (2018), the deadlines and procedures described below applies to both Individual and Junior Members.
+Junior Membership is temporary and cannot be extended for more than six years.

-- IAU Individual Membership.
+- IAU Individual or Junior Membership.
 Nomination of a candidate residing in a National Member country